Who is an architect in Mauritius?

 Except for very small buildings, the services of a structural engineer will also be required.

-In the bigger projects, the services of some of the folowing consultants will also be needed:
+In the bigger projects, the services of some of the following consultants will also be needed:

 a) Mechanical Engineer